rust-lang/api-guidelines/README.md

 needs to make about its arguments.

 On the other hand, generics can make it more difficult to read and understand a function's signature.
-Aim for "natural" parameter types that a neither overly concrete nor overly abstract.
+Aim for "natural" parameter types that are neither overly concrete nor overly abstract.

 [C-BY-REF]: #c-by-ref